Ahalya B.D. is an adaptation of Henrik Ibsen’s Hedda Gabler

-Abbas Jafari Dolatabadi, chief prosecutor in the Iranian capital, told the semi-official Fars news agency on Wednesday he had summoned theater company members to explain themselves and said a new office to police cultural affairs had been created.
+Abbas Jafari Dolatabadi, chief prosecutor in the Iranian capital, told the semi-official Fars news agency that he had summoned theatre company members to explain themselves and said a new office to police cultural affairs had been created.

 “This play had some problems both conceptually and in the way it was performed,” Dolatabadi said.
-The ban was imposed before a performance on Tuesday night at the City Theater, where the play had been running since January 5, 2011.
+The ban was imposed before a performance at the City Theater, where the play had been running since January 5, 2011.

 Read the full article here – https://tinyurl.com/ya2wru9t